frenski/quizy-fillintheblank/README.md

 * blockSize: The size of the answer divs and also the blank spaces.
 Change it if you have shorter or longer words than normal.
 Default is 100.
 * onFinishCall: A callback function.
 Will return object with three parameters: correct_answers, all_answers and time.
 You can add it when calling the plugin like this: onFinishCall: function(param){alert(param.correct_answers)}
 * onLoadCall: A callback function.
 Will trigger once all the quiz elements have been created and added to the DOM.
 * allowTouchDrag: A boolean parameter (true or false), which enables dragging on touch devices.
-By default is true
+By default is false

 ### License ###